dimitarg/dimitarg.github.io/_posts/2019-09-22-about-my-job-part-2.md

 And that, kids, is how Programming divorced Mathematics.

 And things will get sligtly worse before they get better.
 C'est la vie!

+# A side note

+So far we established that software sucks, that it does so because it ignores its natural roots in mathematics, and that it ignores them by being dishonest about what is what.
+At this point you might think that we programmers are a reckless and careless bunch.

+In our defense, a craftsman is shaped by their tools.
+This simplictic model in which the barbed wires, clocks, warning signs, and other aspects of physical reality are discarded, is deeply rooted in our tools, and this, in turn, [shapes](https://www.cs.cmu.edu/~crary/819-f09/Backus78.pdf) [our](https://www.cs.utexas.edu/users/EWD/transcriptions/EWD10xx/EWD1036.html) thinking.
+The reasons are historical, but the upshot is, that we're often taught the wrong way through university, our apprenticeships, our jobs, textbooks and conferences.

+# Dishonesty breaks composition

+Composition is the process by which the individual parts come together to form a cohesive whole.
+It is all around us: